gustycooper/gustycooper.github.io/mydoc/mydoc_4_loop_patterns.md

 ## Fence Post Error – Off-by-one Error

 Suppose you want to build a fence that is 16 yards long, and you want each section of the fence to 4 yards long.
 How many fence posts do you need?
-The correct answer is 5; however, many people will divide 16 by 4 to say they need 4 posts.
+The correct answer is 5; however, many people divide 16 by 4 to say they need 4 posts.
 You can easily observe the correct answer in the following figure.

 ![Fence Post Error](../images/fencePost.png "Fence Post Error")